 Trading Partner Portal: Colombia

 Colombia is an emerging economy that is providing California with a quickly expanding export market and opportunity for future collaboration.
-Located on the northwestern coast of South America, Colombia has a GDP of $331 billion and a population of 49.6 million.
-World Bank
+Located on the northwestern coast of South America, Colombia has a GDP of $271.4 billion and a population of 50.88 million.
+World Bank Colombia was the second country in South America to join the OECD, becoming a member in 2020, a decade after Chile.

 Since 2007, both U.S. and California exports to Colombia have nearly doubled.
-In 2019, the United States exported $14.78 billion of goods to Colombia, with total trade amounting to $28.9 billion.
-The U.S. imported the following goods from Colombia: oil and gas, agricultural products, primary metal manufacturing, and petroleum and coal products.
-The top U.S. exports included petroleum, chemicals, computer and electronic products, and food manufactures.
+In 2021, the United States exported $16.45 billion of goods to Colombia, with total trade amounting to $29.6 billion.
+The U.S. imported $13.15 billion of goods from Colombia including: oil and gas, agricultural products, primary metal manufacturing, and petroleum and coal products.
+The top U.S. exports included chemicals, petroleum, processed foods, agricultural products, and transportation equipment.